pivotal-cf/cf-rabbitmq-multitenant-broker-release/README.md

 ### Unit Tests

-To run only unit tests locally, run: `bundle exec rake spec:unit`.
+To run only unit tests locally, run: `./scripts/unit-tests`.
 Unit tests do not require the release to be deployed.

-### Integration Tests

-Integration tests require this release to be deployed into a BOSH director (see [Deploying section above](#deploying)).

-To run integration tests, run: `bundle exec rake spec:integration`.